AsemAlhaidary/hexo-generator-readtime/README.md

 readtime: ## plugin config.
 Only define this if you need to override the built-in settings.
   defaultTime: auto ## Time unit used for calculating read time.
 Options: auto | seconds | minutes | days | months | years
   imgReadTime: 12 ## Time user may spend watching an image in *seconds*.
+  vidReadTime: 60 ## Time user may spend watching a video in *seconds*.
   langProfile: ## profile of the language
     "{your lang}": ## ISO-639-1 string is expected here.
 However, you can specify your custom language code here.
       name: "My Lang" ## name of your custom language as written in English